 But what about your career?<\/strong><\/p>\n

 What do you want to do?
-If you’ve stumbled across this blog because you are in or are looking to pursue a full stack web development career, I’d say some investment in learning SQL is well worth the time.
+If you’ve stumbled across this blog because you are in or are looking to pursue a Explorations in Software Engineering career, I’d say some investment in learning SQL is well worth the time.
 There is some chance you’ll not use it, but a much larger chance you will.
 More importantly you’ll understand better when to use it and the other tools and techniques you learn across your career.<\/p>\n

 If you’re looking into joining a different part of the programming field, ask developers in those industries what tools they use.
 Game programmers might be writing things in different tools than finance algorithm developers.
 If you don’t know what part of the field you’re interested in, start trying hobby projects in as many as you can.
 It is going to be a large part of your career experience, so don’t take the question lightly.<\/p>\n